Certificate in Cybersecurity & the Law

 Mode of Delivery: In-Person / Virtual

-This module concentrates on understanding the vital intersection of technology and contemporary business.
-Participants will delve into the client-based approach to cybersecurity needs, grasp the relevance of organizational missions and governance, explore technology infrastructure and data types, and analyze threat and risk assessments.
-Interactive lectures, group activities, and scenario-based exercises will enable participants to define business contexts, map technology, and provide legal insights, strengthening their ability to align technology with legal considerations
+This module concentrated on understanding the vital intersection of technology and contemporary business.
+Participants delved into the client-based approach to cybersecurity needs, grasped the relevance of organizational missions and governance, explored technology infrastructure and data types, and analyzed threat and risk assessments.
+Interactive lectures, group activities, and scenario-based exercises enabled participants to define business contexts, map technology, and provide legal insights, strengthening their ability to align technology with legal considerations

 Assessing Legal Risks in Cybersecurity